yaw277/slire/README.md

 When working with external services, consider organizing them into separate "service access" modules alongside your data access components.
 This separation maintains clear boundaries while allowing you to apply the same compositional patterns, and dependency injection approaches to both database operations and external service integrations.

 Note that this guide doesn't cover caching concerns, though you might consider baking caching into some read functions to hide those implementation details from consumers.
 Whether to include caching at the repository level, as a separate concern, or within specific operations depends heavily on your application's specific performance requirements, cache invalidation needs, and consistency guarantees - the same contextual considerations apply to caching external service responses.

+Also note that this guide doesn't explicitly reference common architectural patterns, and pattern knowledge is not necessary to follow the guidance presented.
+However, readers familiar with architectural patterns will recognize similarities throughout: data access adapters resemble ports in hexagonal architecture, factories align with various creational patterns, dependency injection principles are used throughout, etc. These connections emerge naturally from practical necessity rather than theoretical design.

 Finally, note that all examples below use functional approaches rather than classes.
 Functions naturally match the statelessness of typical data processing tasks (HTTP request handlers, scripts, etc.), while classes are designed to encapsulate operations over mutable state - something rarely needed in data processing implementations.
 Following the convention where a function's first parameter is `deps` (dependencies) and subsequent parameters are processing inputs enables easy partial application and passing such functions around: